codeproject/CodeProject.AI-Server/README.md

 To build and run:

 1. Clone the [CodeProject.SenseAI repository](https://github.com/codeproject/CodeProject.SenseAI.git) from GitHub
+2. run /install/setup_dev_env_win.bat.
+This will download required assets, setup the Python virtual environment and set environment variables.
-2. Open the main application folder in VSCode
+3. Open the main application folder in VSCode
-3. Click the "Run and Debug" button on the left hand tab bar (the arrow)
+4. Click the "Run and Debug" button on the left hand tab bar (the arrow)
-4. From the dropdown at the top of the window, select CodeProject.SenseAI Playground
+5. From the dropdown at the top of the window, select CodeProject.SenseAI Playground
 ![Choosing a launch profile](docs/images/Choose-launch.png "Choosing a launch profile")
-5. CLick the green arrow next to the dropdown
+6. CLick the green arrow next to the dropdown

 The Demo application (CodeProject.SenseAI Playground) should launch after the code has built and the Python backed fully installed.